cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``false``
    * - endpointStatus
      - Enable endpoint status.
-Status can be: policy, health, controllers, logs and / or state.
-For 2 or more options use a comma.
+Status can be: policy, health, controllers, log and / or state.
+For 2 or more options use a space.
      - object
      - ``{"enabled":false,"status":""}``
    * - eni.awsEnablePrefixDelegation